ARRANGEMENTS FOR BEGINNING & END OF DAY

 2:30pm - 4:00pm

-The reception area in the foyer situated off the main playground is operational between 8.30am - 9.00am to support parents dropping children off in the main playground and to answer any questions or queries and take payments etc;
+The reception area in the foyer situated off the main playground is operational between 8.30am - 9.00am Monday to Friday to support parents dropping children off in the main playground and to answer any questions or queries and take payments etc;

 Children in Reception and KS1 are automatically entitled to a free school lunch; however, registering your child for free meals will entitle them to additional support with the cost of school visits, PTA events and extra-curricular clubs, as well as raising additional funds for the school.